randao/randao/README.en.md

 #### Incentive
-RNG cycle is very short,  let's say 20 cycles in one hour, if one cycle's profit is 0.001% , the monthly rate of return is up to 0.00001 * 20 * 24 * 30 = 0.144.
+RNG cycle is very short,  let's say 20 cycles in one hour, if one cycle's profit is 0.001% , the monthly rate of return is up to `0.00001 * 20 * 24 * 30 = 0.144`.
-Targeting to 14.4% monthly rate of return, and RNG has n participants in average, the running costs of contract is n * 3 * 500 * gasPrice + Ccost.
+Targeting to 14.4% monthly rate of return, and RNG has n participants in average, the running costs of contract is `n * 3 * 500 * gasPrice + Ccost`.
 (Ccost is gas consumed by contract internally, including computing and storage, etc. )
-Assuming each random numbers has r time requests in average, the call price is p ETH, the income is r * p.
-So each participant will get (rp - 1500n * gasPrice - Ccost) / n from one time participation.
+Assuming each random numbers has r time requests in average, the call price is p ETH, the income is `r * p`.
+So each participant will get `(rp - 1500n * gasPrice - Ccost) / n` from one time participation.
-The current gasPrice is 10 szabo, and estimate of contract consumption is 1500n gas, so estimate of net income is (rp / n - 0.03) ETH.
+The current gasPrice is 10 szabo, and estimate of contract consumption is 1500n gas, so estimate of net income is `(rp / n - 0.03)` ETH.
 Assuming each RNG has 10 participation, and the pledge is 1000ETH, the minimum required income is 0.4 ETH, which over 0.001% profit in this case.
 So if the RNG requested only once, the service price is 0.4 ETH,